APSL/puput/docs/importers.rst

 If you need to migrate a blog system to Puput we provide you a various tools to import your data.

+This packages have been not review for a long time, they're on the roadmap but take it into account.

 Prerequisites
 -------------